query-ai/query_open_pipeline_for_crowdstrike_falcon_data_replicator/README.md

 ## Prequisites & Assumptions

-- DO NOT CHANGE ANY HARD CODED NAMES!
-To streamline deployment, a lot of names are hardcoded to avoid complex interpolation logic or repeated manual data entry (such as giving the wrong Firehose or SQS Queue name to the wrong Lambda function).
+- You have at least Python 3.10.4 and `pip3` (or your favored package manager) installed locally.

+- You have the AWS CLI configured on your local workstation, server, etc.

-- Crowdstrike Falcon Data Replicator is enabled in your tenant
+- Crowdstrike Falcon Data Replicator is enabled in your tenant.

-- You use Crowdstrike's Python script for writing FDR data to Amazon S3
+- You use Crowdstrike's Python script for writing FDR data to Amazon S3.

-- You have Security Lake enabled in at least one Account and Region
+- You have Security Lake enabled in at least one Account and Region.

-- You have a separate security data collection account from your Security Lake Delegated Administrator, while this solution *can* work, additional Lake Formation permissions issues may arise that have not been tested.
+- You have a separate security data collection account from your Security Lake Delegated Administrator, while this solution *can* work, additional Lake Formation permissions issues may arise that have not been tested..

 - You have Admin access to your data collection and Security Lake account and can interact with various APIs from Lake Formation, Glue, S3, IAM, Firehose, SQS, and more.

+- **YOU DO NOT CHANGE ANY HARD CODED NAMES!** To streamline deployment, a lot of names are hardcoded to avoid complex interpolation logic or repeated manual data entry (such as giving the wrong Firehose or SQS Queue name to the wrong Lambda function).

 ## Known Limitations

 - This is a Security Lake-only integration, in the future we may expand to other Lakehouses using open source data orchestration projects.

 - There is no utility to bulk-move previously saved FDR data.
 The best mechanism is to copy existing and future FDR dumps into a new bucket and key the automation off of it.
 In the future we are considering developing an EMR Notebook to utilize PySpark for petabyte scale mobility into the Security Lake.

 - Only 122 out of 950+ Falcon Data Replicator event types are supported due to the size and scope of our environment.
 Nearly every Windows events and mobile events are missing.
 Advanced licensing data is missing from FDR as well.
 Please see the **Expanding Coverage** section for more information on contributing mappings or providing us data.

 - Only the raw FDR events are normalized, other structured data from `aidmaster` and `manageddevice` is **NOT NORMALIZED NOR USED**.

 - Not every potential normalization is known, and the normalization is written against OCSF v1.2.0.

 - Simplistic exponential backoff built into Boto3 and Python is used for moving data between services - there can be times (depending on volume) where Firehose is throttled - Dead Letter Queues (DLQ) and more resilient retry logic will be developed at a later date.

 ## Deployment Steps